 Revenues.
-Our total revenues increased by 39.1% from RMB3.2 billion in 2008 to RMB4.4 billion (US\$651.6 million) in 2009.
+Our total revenues increased by 39.1% from RMB3.2 billion in 2008 to RMB4.4 billion in 2009.
 This increase was primarily due to a substantial increase in our revenues from online marketing services.
-Our online marketing revenues increased by 39.2% from RMB3.2 billion in 2008 to RMB4.4 billion (US\$651.2 million) in 2009.
-This increase was mainly attributable to the increase in the number of our online marketing customers from approximately 284,000 in 2008 to over 317,000 in 2009, and the increase in the average revenue per customer from approximately RMB11,200 in 2008 to approximately RMB14,000 (US\$2,054) in 2009.
+Our online marketing revenues increased by 39.2% from RMB3.2 billion in 2008 to RMB4.4 billion in 2009.
+This increase was mainly attributable to the increase in the number of our online marketing customers from approximately 284,000 in 2008 to over 317,000 in 2009, and the increase in the average revenue per customer from approximately RMB14,000 in 2009.
+The increase in our online marketing customers from approximately 284,000 in 2008 to over 317,000 in 2009, and the increase in the average revenue per customer from approximately RMB14,000 in 2009.
 The increase in our online marketing customers was mainly due to our effective distribution network and our expanded direct sales, especially in Beijing, Shanghai, Guangzhou, Shenzhen and Dongguan.
-The increase in the average revenue per customer was primarily attributable to the increase in the number of paid clicks, and the higher price per click as more customers participated in our P4P auction platform.
+The increase in the average revenue per customer was primarily attributable to the increase in the number of paid clicks and the higher price per click as more customers participated in our P4P auction platform.
 The number of paid clicks increased by approximately 16.9% from 2008 to 2009.

 Operating Costs and Expenses.
-Our total operating costs and expenses increased by 35.3% from RMB2.1 billion in 2008 to RMB2.8 billion (US\$416.5 million) in 2009.
+Our total operating costs and expenses increased by 35.3% from RMB2.1 billion in 2008 to RMB2.8 billion in 2009.
 This increase was primarily due to the expansion of our business.